Venice, Los Angeles: Venice Beach

 Venice Beach, which receives millions of visitors a year, has been labeled as "a cultural hub known for its eccentricities" as well as a "global tourist destination".
 It includes the promenade that runs parallel to the beach, the Venice Beach Boardwalk, Muscle Beach, and the Venice Beach Recreation Center with handball courts, paddle tennis courts, a skate dancing plaza, and numerous beach volleyball courts.
 It also includes a bike trail and many businesses on Ocean Front Walk.

 The basketball courts in Venice are renowned across the country for their high level of streetball; numerous professional basketball players developed their games or have been recruited on these courts.

-Venice Beach will host skateboarding and 3x3 basketball during the 2028 Summer Olympics.
+Venice Beach will host triathlon, the start of the marathon and the start of road cycling during the 2028 Summer Olympics.

 Along the southern portion of the beach, at the end of Washington Boulevard, is the Venice Fishing Pier.
 A 1310 ft concrete structure, it first opened in 1964, was closed in 1983 due to El Niño storm damage, and re-opened in the mid-1990s.
 On December 21, 2005, the pier again suffered damage when waves from a large northern swell caused part of it to fall into the ocean.
-The pier remained closed until May 25, 2006, when it was re-opened after an engineering study concluded that it was structurally sound.The Venice Breakwater is an acclaimed local surf spot in Venice.
+The pier remained closed until May 25, 2006, when it was reopened after an engineering study concluded that it was structurally sound.

+The Venice Breakwater is an acclaimed local surf spot in Venice.
 It is located north of the Venice Pier and lifeguard headquarters and south of the Santa Monica Pier.
 This spot is sheltered on the north by an artificial barrier, the breakwater, consisting of an extending sand bar, piping, and large rocks at its end.

 In late 2010, the Los Angeles County Board of Supervisors conducted a $1.6 million replacement of 30,000 cubic yards of sand at Venice Beach eroded by rainstorms in recent years.
 Although Venice Beach is located in the city of Los Angeles, the county is responsible for maintaining the beach under an agreement reached between the two governments in 1975.